Alocasia Amazonica, Elephant’s Ear, African Mask, Alocasia Polly, Alocasia X Amazonica

 The leaves are dark green and heavily-veined, although it will occasionally produce a yellow spathe flower too.
 Like its namesake, Elephant’s Ear, the leaves are large, which is why they make a really big impact.

-Hailing from Southeast Asia, this popular Elephant’s Ear, Alocasia Amazonica, part of the Alocasia genus, is sometimes called African Mask.
-It’s a hybrid that has become a fairly popular ornamental houseplant.
+Hailing from Southeast Asia, it’s a hybrid that has become a fairly popular ornamental houseplant.
 A striking and beautiful houseplant, it is defined by its deep green leaves accentuated by whitish or light green veins.
 The leaves are roughly serrated, and in some cases, the leaf colour appears as an almost purple-green.
 Leaf shapes range from wide hearts to slim arrowheads, with textures from slick and glossy to thick and waxy.
 It is a fleshy evergreen that grows from underground corms.
 These plants rarely bloom, however, and are grown primarily for their foliage.

 Alocasia is a genus of broad-leaved rhizomatous or tuberous perennial flowering plants from the family Araceae.
 There are 79 species native to tropical and subtropical Asia to Eastern Australia and widely cultivated elsewhere.